 - If your toenails are affected, wear well-fitted shoes to cushion them.

 Steroids can affect your mood.
 You may feel anxious or restless, and have mood swings or problems sleeping.
 Taking your steroids in the morning may help you sleep better at night.

-Mitoxantrone may cause the whites of your eyes to have a slight blue tint.
+The whites of your eyes may have a blue tint while you are having mitoxantrone.
 This goes away when treatment finishes.

 Build-up of fluid

 You may put on weight, or your ankles and legs may swell.
 This is because of fluid building up.
 It is caused by steroids and is more common if you are taking them for a long time.
 Tell your doctor or nurse if this happens.
 If your ankles and legs swell, it can help to put your legs up on a foot stool or cushion.
 The swelling will go down after your treatment ends.

 Steroids can raise your blood sugar levels.
 Your nurse will check your blood sugar regularly for this.
 They may also test your urine for sugar.
 Symptoms of raised blood sugar include:

 - feeling thirsty

 Tell your doctor or nurse if you have these symptoms.